-How to Treat CIDP and What to Expect
+How To Treat CIDP and What To Expect

 Chronic inflammatory demyelinating polyneuropathy (CIDP) isn’t just a complicated medical term; it’s a rare disease that can cause sensory loss and severely impact mobility.
-CIDP occurs when an autoimmune response causes the body to attack the myelin, the protective covering of the peripheral nerves.
+CIDP occurs when an autoimmune response causes the body to attack the myelin, which is the protective covering of the peripheral nerves.

-Difficulty in diagnosing CIDP
+Difficulty in Diagnosing CIDP

 CIDP is often confused with Guillain-Barre syndrome (GBS) because of the similarity of symptoms.
-Both are autoimmune diseases that affect the myelin; however, a significant difference is that GBS symptoms progress rapidly while CIDP symptoms take longer to manifest.
+Both are autoimmune diseases that affect the myelin (an insulating layer or sheath that forms around nerves); however, a significant difference is that GBS symptoms progress rapidly while CIDP symptoms take longer to manifest.

 Doctors may also recommend physical therapy to help improve mobility.
 Treatment can help increase physical strength, balance, and coordination to provide an improved quality of life.

-The life expectancy of CIDP patients
+The Life Expectancy of CIDP Patients

-The longer the disease goes untreated, the nerve damage can permanently limit sensory and motor functions.
+The longer the disease goes untreated, the more nerve damage can permanently limit sensory and motor functions.
 If severe nerve damage sets in, patients may require assistance with daily living activities due to a lack of mobility.

 If you are experiencing unexplainable numbness or a loss of reflexes in your limbs for a prolonged time, you may want to discuss the possibility of CIDP with your doctor.